tiltobias/klimarisk/README.md

-# Klimarisk dashboard
+# Klimarisk Dashboard

-This repository contains the source code for a web-based dashboard developed as part of a [master thesis in Geomatics at NTNU](https://www.ntnu.edu/studies/courses/TBA4925/2025).
-The dashboard is used to explore municipal climate risk data for Norway, based on [climate risk data from the Noradapt climate service](https://klimamonitor.no/analysar/kommunerangering-2024).
+This repository contains the source code for a web-based dashboard for exploring **municipality-level climate risk in Norway**.
+The application was originally developed as part of a [master's thesis in Geomatics at NTNU](https://www.ntnu.edu/studies/courses/TBA4925/2025), using [climate risk data from the Noradapt climate service](https://klimamonitor.no/analysar/kommunerangering-2024).

-The dashboard is designed to make municipal climate risk data easier to inspect, compare, and understand through linked views such as maps, tables, charts, rankings, and indicator-level controls.
+The dashboard is designed to make composite climate risk data easier to inspect, compare, and understand.
+It combines coordinated views including maps, distribution charts, rankings, tables, and indicator-level information, allowing users to move between the overall climate risk score and its underlying determinants and indicators.

-For the specific repository version described in the master thesis, see the [thesis-submission Git tag](https://github.com/tiltobias/klimarisk/tree/thesis-submission).
+For the specific repository version described in the master's thesis, see the [`thesis-submission` Git tag](https://github.com/tiltobias/klimarisk/tree/thesis-submission).

 ## Online application